 Howard Skempton, Piano Works, John Tilbury (piano) (Sony Classical CD, 2001)

-There is some music whose evidence must wait decades before striking you.
-This is the case of this CD, discovered recently, bringing together two veterans of the British experimental scene: the pianist John Tilbury (born in 1936) and the composer Howard Skempton (born in 1947).
-Skempton's piano music may be minimalist, repetitive, and marked by Satie like many others, but it is nonetheless striking in its harmonic density and evocative scope.
-From a 28-second arabesque(Invention) to a string of eighth notes with heady modulations(Quavers 5), the 44 short pieces that make up this program create landscapes whose fragility in no way diminishes their remanence.
+There are certain types of music whose obviousness must wait decades before striking you.
+Such is the case with this recently discovered CD, bringing together two veterans of the British experimental scene: pianist John Tilbury (b.
+1936) and composer Howard Skempton (b.
+1947).
+Skempton's piano music may be minimalist, repetitive and, like many, influenced by Satie, but it is nonetheless striking for its harmonic density and evocative scope.
+From a 28-second arabesque(Invention) to a string of eighth-notes with heady modulations(Quavers 5), the 44 short pieces that make up this program create landscapes whose fragility in no way diminishes their remanence.

 Marina Rosenfeld, Teenage Lontano (CD Room40, 2021)